Top 10 Games

 Why It’s Number One

-Voice acting isn’t just a nice-to-have in games, it’s the spark that can turn a good story into something you’ll carry with you for years.
+Voice acting is not just a nice-to-have in games, it is the spark that can turn a good story into something you’ll carry with you for years.
 From the snarky banter of Portal 2 to the gut-wrenching bond in The Last of Us, these games show what happens when talented actors pour their hearts into their roles.
 The characters in Red Dead Redemption 2, God of War, and GTA V feel like people you know, while the voices in Metal Gear Solid and BioShock make their worlds unforgettable.

-These performances don’t just make games better, they make them matter.
+These performances do not just make games better, they make them matter.
 So, next time you fire up one of these titles, turn up the sound and let the voices pull you in.
-They’re the real heroes of these stories.
+They are the real heroes of these stories.

 Thanks for keeping up with Game.Dazepuzzle.com